awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **Instance tags**, specify tags by providing key and value combinations\.
 You can tag the instances, the volumes, or both\.

 1. To change the default network interface, see [Changing the default network interface](#change-network-interface)\.
-Skip this step if you want to keep the default network interface\.
+Skip this step if you want to keep the default network interface \(the primary network interface\)\.

 1. To configure advanced settings, see [Configuring advanced settings for your launch template](#advanced-settings-for-your-launch-template)\.
 Otherwise, choose **Create launch template**\.

+1. To create an Auto Scaling group, choose **Create Auto Scaling group** from the confirmation page\.

 ### Changing the default network interface<a name="change-network-interface"></a>

-An Auto Scaling group can connect to the network only on the *primary network interface* \(eth0\)\.
-You can change the default primary network interface by following this procedure\.
+This section shows you how to change the default network interface\.
 This allows you to define, for example, whether you want to assign a public IP address to each instance instead of defaulting to the auto\-assign public IP setting on the subnet\.

 **Considerations and limitations**

-When changing the default network interface, keep in mind the following considerations and limitations:
+When specifying a network interface, keep in mind the following considerations and limitations:
 + You must configure the security group as part of the network interface, and not in the **Security groups** section of the template\.
 You cannot specify security groups in both places\.
-+ You cannot specify multiple network interfaces\.
-+ You cannot assign specific private IP addresses\.
++ You cannot assign specific private IP addresses to your Auto Scaling instances\.
 When an instance launches, a private address is allocated from the CIDR range of the subnet in which the instance is launched\.
 For more information on specifying CIDR ranges for your VPC or subnet, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
-+ You can only launch one instance if you specify a network interface ID for **Network interface**\.
++ You can launch only one instance if you specify an existing network interface ID\.
 For this to work, you must use the AWS CLI or an SDK to create the Auto Scaling group\.
 When you create the group, you must specify the Availability Zone, but not the subnet ID\.
 Also, you can specify an existing network interface only if it has a device index of 0\.
++ You cannot auto\-assign a public IP address if you specify more than one network interface\.
+You also cannot specify duplicate device indexes across network interfaces\.

 **To change the default network interface**

 1. Under **Network interfaces**, choose **Add network interface**\.

-1. Specify the primary network interface \(eth0\), paying attention to the following fields:
+1. Specify the primary network interface, paying attention to the following fields:

-   1. **Device**: Specify `eth0` as the device name \(the device for which the device index is 0\)\.
+   1. **Device index**: Specify the device index\.
+Enter `0` for the primary network interface \(eth0\)\.

    1. **Network interface**: Leave blank to create a new network interface when an instance is launched, or enter the ID of an existing network interface\.
 If you specify an ID, this limits your Auto Scaling group to one instance\.

    1. **Description**: Enter a descriptive name\.

-   1. **Subnet**: While you may choose to specify a subnet, it is ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.
+   1. **Subnet**: While you can choose to specify a subnet, it is ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

-   1. **Auto\-assign public IP**: Choose whether to assign a [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) to the group's instances\.
-This setting takes precedence over settings you configure for the subnets\.
+   1. **Auto\-assign public IP**: Choose whether to automatically assign a [public IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html#public-ip-addresses) to the network interface with the device index of 0\.
+This setting takes precedence over settings that you configure for the subnets\.
 If you do not set a value, the default is to use the auto\-assign public IP settings of the subnets that your instances are launched into\.

-   1. **Security group ID**: Enter the IDs of one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)\.
+   1. **Security groups**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)\.
 Each security group must be configured for the VPC that your Auto Scaling group will launch instances into\.
-Separate the entries with commas\.

    1. **Delete on termination**: Choose whether the network interface is deleted when the Auto Scaling group scales in and terminates the instance to which the network interface is attached\.

+   1. **Elastic Fabric Adapter**: Indicates whether the network interface is an Elastic Fabric Adapter\.
+For more information, see [Elastic Fabric Adapter](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+   1. **Network card index**: Attaches the network interface to a specific network card when using an instance type that supports multiple network cards\.
+The primary network interface \(eth0\) must be assigned to network card index 0\.
+Defaults to 0 if not specified\.
+For more information, see [Network cards](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#network-cards) in the *Amazon EC2 User Guide for Linux Instances*\.

+1. To add a secondary network interface, choose **Add network interface**\.

 ### Configuring advanced settings for your launch template<a name="advanced-settings-for-your-launch-template"></a>